Search Ask the Dietitian

 The RD program is what I truly would like to do, but feel it would take me so long (seems like such a long time before I would finish) and then of course the internship.
 I really enjoy community nutrition and helping people make correct food choices.
 Any suggestions would be greatly appreciated.
 Thanks and nice web-site.

-No, you are not too old to apply for an internship or become an RD.
+No, you are not too old to apply for an internship or to become a registered dietitian (RD).
 Have you talked to your college advisor regarding your concerns?
-Also, you can check out the requirements for internships and the registration exam at the Academy of Nutrition and Dietetics website.
+Also, you can check out the requirements for dietetic internships and the registration exam at the Academy of Nutrition and Dietetics website.

-Don't know what jobs would be available with a Bachelor of Science (BS) in nutrition.
-The majority of dietitians who complete an internship and take the registration test work in health care facilities (hospitals, nursing homes or out-patient clinics) which require registration.
-Would suggest you research jobs availability with only a BS in nutrition.
+I don't know what jobs would be available with a Bachelor of Science (BS) in nutrition without an internship.
+The majority of dietitians who complete an internship and take the registration test work in health care facilities (hospitals, nursing homes or out-patient clinics) or food service management.
+Would suggest you research jobs availability with only a bachelor of science (BS) in nutrition.
 It also depends on your career goals.
-If you want to work in health care, then you will need to become registered.
+If you want to work in health care, then you will need to become a registered dietitian.